 - University Student Housing reserves the right to determine if the number of guests hosted by a resident is disruptive and may ask all or some guests to vacate.

-- The host resident is responsible for the actions and behaviors of their guest and must be present at all times when the guest is in a University Student Housing facility.
+- The host resident is responsible for the actions and behaviors of their guest and must be always be present when the guest is in a University Student Housing facility.

-- If the guest has a contract with University Student Housing and/or is a student of Montana State University they will be accountable for their actions.
+- If the guest has a contract with University Student Housing and/or is a student at Montana State University they will be held accountable for their actions.

 Roommate Approval of Guests

 - Students may have guests at any time, providing that all other University Student Housing community standards and Code of Student Conduct policies are observed, however all guests must be approved by all roommates in advance of a visit.